gestalt-config/gestalt/README.md

   // load a whole class, this works best with pojo's HttpPool pool = gestalt.getConfig("http.pool", HttpPool.class);
-  // or get a specific config value from a class short maxTotal  gestalt.getConfig("http.pool.maxTotal", Short.class);
+  // or get a specific config value from a class short maxTotal  gestalt.getConfig("HTTP.pool.maxTotal", Short.class);
-  // get with a default if you want a fallback from code long maxConnectionsPerRoute = gestalt.getConfig("http.pool.maxPerRoute", 24, Long.class);
+  // get with a default if you want a fallback from code long maxConnectionsPerRoute = gestalt.getConfig("http.Pool.maxPerRoute", 24, Long.class);

   // get a list of Host objects, or an empty collection if there is no hosts found.
   List<Host> hosts = gestalt.getConfig("db.hosts", Collections.emptyList(),